DirkMueller8/RowingHistory/READme.md

-## Linked list with options to append, to push to head, or insert
+## Analysis of Rowing History with Concept II
 **********************************************
 Software:	&emsp;	C# 10